urbanjost/fpm-gdb/README.md

 mouse in various ways.
 For example, You can click on variables and the [eval] button.

+## SCROLLING
+The gdb and output windows will probably not be in Normal mode and so will not scroll be default.
+When focus is on the window that will not scroll enter "ctrl-W N" to go to scrollable, and enter "i" to return to the original mode.

+On some platforms instead of "ctrl-W" and capital "N" you can use the escape keep to go to a scrollable mode.

+In the gdb window in particular, you probably want to toggle between the modes, because when scrolling is on command recall is not.
+# MORE INFO
-General gdb instructions are beyond the scope of this discussion, but "help" can get you started.
+General gdb instructions are beyond the scope of this discussion, but "help" in the gdb pane can get you started.

 For the vim(1) terminal help go to the rightmost vim(1) window and enter ":help terminal-debug".